RPM-Robotics-Lab/multi_band_enhancement/README.md

 ## License

-The software code of the non-local image dehazing algorithm is provided for non-commercial use under the attached LICENSE.md
+The software code of the algorithm is provided for non-commercial use under the attached LICENSE.md